emrgnt-cmplxty/fermi/docs/0.old/videos/accounts-keys.md

 ### Content overview {#content-overview-1}

 This video picks up from Part 1, and "restores" the brower local storage key we removed in there.
-Using Axion CLI, we discuss the difference between:
+Using Fermi CLI, we discuss the difference between:

     near generate-key